What to Know About Identity Theft and Hiring a Lawyer

 Dealing With the Legal Landmines on Your Own

-However, despite the laws in place, you'll need a lawyer to get businesses to comply with demands for their records.
+However, despite the laws in place, you'll need a lawyer to get businesses to comply with demands for copies of their records.
 A Knoxville, Tennesse woman, Irene Campbell, ran into this problem while trying to take care of her identity theft.
-She got in touch with PayPal after she got a bill from a service, citing her PayPal account.
+She got in touch with PayPal after she got a bill from service, citing her PayPal account.

 For starters, she didn't have one.
 PayPal instantly got rid of the account.
 When she asked for information on who had opened the account in her name, however, she was stonewalled.
 It's not that the law isn't in her favor, it's simply that PayPal has a legal staff, and Campbell did not have a lawyer to write to the company for her.
 Simply put, if you don't have an attorney to make your requests and demands, they know that you cannot force them to tell you anything.
 They'll take their chances, more often than not.

-To compel a business to provide the information you need to locate the person responsible and prosecute them, you'll need a lawyer.
+To compel a business to provide the information you need to locate the person who is responsible and prosecute them.
+To do this you'll need a lawyer.
 Many states have put a legal procedure in place for identity theft victims to go through.
 Again, you'll need a lawyer.
-Food stamp offices, the Social Security Administration, FBI, DHS, IRS will all have "red tape" to go through, and at each turn, you will want someone to guide you through legal landmines.
+Food stamp offices, the Social Security Administration, FBI, DHS, IRS will all have "red tape" to go through.
+At each turn, you will want someone to guide you through legal landmines.
 In other words, you'll need a lawyer.

 How Having a Lawyer Helps Your Cause

 Normally, your complaint will go through the customer service department.
 These are low-paid employees who are not empowered by the company to do anything but handle routine tasks.
 The company spends plenty to give their customer service representatives the ability to do as much as they can without damaging critical account information.
 The company would be remiss if they didn't put such safeguards in place.